synthiam/E-41_LIDAR/README.md

 ![LIDAR](https://live.staticflickr.com/65535/40778036183_b00cbc3a88_k.jpg)
 ![LIDAR](https://live.staticflickr.com/65535/32801179637_d0344c3f3b_k.jpg)

+This is a development board for the HLS-LFCD2 LIDAR.
+This project is currently in progress, expect major changes to occur.

 The EZ-Builder behavior control for this reference design can be found here: https://synthiam.com/Software/Manual/EZ-LIDAR-SLAM-15944

-This is a development board for the HLS-LFCD2 LIDAR.

 ## Contents